IREXorg/data-compass/README.rst

     GRANT ALL PRIVILEGES ON DATABASE datacompass TO datacompass;
     exit;

-When running tests locally against `postgresql` database, you should allow database user to have `CREATEDB` role.
+When running tests locally against `postgresql` database, you should allow the database user to have the `CREATEDB` role.

 .. code:: sql